miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 layers the build system uses to further control the build.
 These layers provide Metadata for the software, machine, and policies.

-In general, there are three types of layer input.
-You can see them below the "User Configuration" box in the `general workflow figure <overview-manual/concepts:openembedded build system concepts>`:
+In general, three types of layer input exists.
+You can see them below the "User Configuration" box in the `general workflow figure <#general-workflow-figure>`__:

 -  *Metadata (.bb + Patches):* Software layers containing user-supplied recipe files, patches, and append files.
 A good example